-For the three and nine months ended September 30, 2020, the Company recorded a benefit of \$2.4 million and \$9.3 million, respectively.
-For the three and nine months ended September 30, 2019, the Company recorded no income tax benefit.
+For the three months ended March 31, 2021, the Company recorded no income tax benefit.
+For the three months ended March 31, 2020, the Company recorded an income tax benefit of \$5.5 million.
 The income tax benefit is as follows (in thousands):

-T hree Months En eptember 30, Nine Months Ended September 30,
+Three Months Ended March 31,

-2020 2019 2020 2019
+2021 2020

-Current tax benefit \$ \$ \$ 4,473 \$
+Current tax benefit \$ \$ 4,473

-Deferred tax benefit 2,432 4,848
+Deferred tax benefit - 990

-Total income tax benefit \$ 2,432 \$ \$ 9,321 \$
+Total income tax benefit \$ \$ 5,463

 On March 25, 2020, in response to the COVID-19 pandemic, the Coronavirus Aid, Relief, and Economic Security Act (the "CARES Act") was signed into law to provide emergency assistance to affected individuals, families, and businesses.
 The CARES Act provides numerous tax provisions and other stimulus measures, including temporary changes regarding the prior and future utilization of net operating losses.
 The CARES Act amends the net operating losses ("NOLs") provisions of the Tax Cut and Jobs Act of 2017 (the "Tax Act"), providing for a five year carryback for NOLs generated in tax years beginning after December 31, 2017 and before January 1, 2021.
-A tax benefit of \$4.5 million related to pre-tax NOLs was carried back to each of the five taxable years to fully offset taxable income with a full receivable recorded for this amount as of March 31, 2020.
+A tax benefit of \$4.5 million related to pre-tax NOLs was carried back to each of the five taxable years to fully offset taxable income with a receivable recorded for this amount as of March 31, 2020.
 The Company received the full refund in July 2020.

-The income tax amount for the three and nine months ended September 30, 2020 differs from the amount that would be expected after applying the statutory U.S. federal income tax rate primarily due to the benefit of \$4.5 million recorded as a result of the CARES Act.
-Additionally, the income tax benefit for the three and nine months ended September 30, 2020 includes \$2.4 million and \$4.8 million, respectively, for the release of the valuation allowance related to Private Lumos NOLs and a current period benefit for losses the Company anticipates will be offset by future income.
-The income tax amount for the three and nine months ended September 30, 2019 differs from the amount that would be expected after applying the statutory U.S. federal income tax rate primarily due to the full valuation allowance.
+The income tax amount for the three months ended March 31, 2021 differs from the amount that would be expected after applying the statutory U.S. federal income tax rate primarily due to an increase in the valuation allowance.
+The income tax amount for the three months ended March 31, 2020 differs from the amount that would be expected after applying the statutory U.S. federal income tax rate primarily due to the benefit of \$4.5 million recorded as a result of the CARES Act.
+Additionally, the income tax benefit for the three months ended March 31, 2020 includes \$1.0 million for the release of the valuation allowance related to Private Lumos NOLs and a current period benefit for losses the Company anticipated will be offset by future income.

 In assessing the realizability of deferred tax assets, management considers whether it is more likely than not that some portion or all of the deferred tax assets will not be realized.
 The ultimate realization of deferred tax assets is dependent upon the generation of future taxable income during the periods in which those temporary differences become deductible.
-Management considers the scheduled reversal of deferred tax liabilities, projected taxable income, and tax planning strategies in making this assessment.
-As a result of the Merger, a deferred tax liability of \$9.5 million was recorded for the step up in book basis over tax basis for the net value of the PRV which the Company sold in July 2020.
-A net deferred tax liability of \$4.7 million is shown on the condensed consolidated balance sheets as of September 30, 2020.
+Due to the uncertainty of the Company's ability to realize the benefit of the deferred tax assets, the net deferred tax assets are fully offset by a valuation allowance at March 31, 2021.